The Wyatt Family (American Guns): Rich Wyatt

 Rich was the founder and owner of American Guns' featured Gunsmoke Guns stores.
 He spent 22 years in law enforcement.
 Wyatt was Chief of the Police Department in Alma, Colorado for approximately 4 years, but retired from that position in 2005 following a scandalous arrest and incarceration on contempt/violating court order charges related to the 2002 divorce from ex-wife Rebecca.
 Wyatt also claims he had a career in the Fire service, went on to become a firearms instructor, and further claims to have built up his own gun business from the 1980s.
 He was CEO of Gunsmoke Guns.
 He was also featured on Spike TV's Don't Be A Victim series as an expert demonstrator of the Practical Tactical section.

 In an interview, Rich stated that he would never vote for anyone who didn't support the second amendment.
-Further, he attributed a rise in gun sales to the intentions of Obama to implement further gun restrictions during the United States presidential election for 2012.
+Further, he attributed a rise in gun sales to the intentions of Barack Obama to implement further gun restrictions during the United States presidential election for 2012.

 With the aid of his Gunsmoke team, Rich Wyatt created a Civil War style working double-barreled cannon which was much safer than its failed historic prototype.
-The gun actually was actually built by Sprik's Cannon Works of Arizona and sold to Gunsmoke.
-Their team welded the barrels together and designed an ignition system that would fire both barrels at the same time.
-It has a custom ignition system to fire both barrels simultaneously.
-It wasn't difficult to build compared to the custom diamond M1911 pistol created as a gift for his wife.
+The basis of the cannon was built by Sprik's Cannon Works of Arizona and sold to Gunsmoke.
+Their team welded the barrels together and designed a custom ignition system that would fire both barrels at the same time.

 Rich Wyatt was convicted of multiple felony crimes in 2017 for dealing in firearms while not holding a Federal Firearms License, and for his years of evasion of corporate and personal income taxes.
 He was subsequently sentenced to 78 months in federal prison.

 Rich was released from prison in early July 2020 after an agreement with the judge to plead guilty to one gun charge.